Ribeiro1300/Full-Stack-Overflow-Developer/README.md

         "answer": "Óbvio!"
     }

-## Post an answer to a question using the question's id.
+## Post an answer to a question using the id.

 ### Request